All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Melatonin is produced by the pineal gland in response to low light levels.
 It binds to MT1 and MT2 receptors in the brain's suprachiasmatic nucleus to initiate and maintain sleep.
 As a supplement, melatonin is commonly used at bedtime in doses of 0.5 to 5 mg to assist with sleep onset, jet lag adjustment, or shift work recovery.

 Melatonin is absorbed orally, metabolized by the liver through CYP1A2, and cleared quickly due to its short half-life.
-It does not produce physical dependence, and it is widely available without a prescription.
+It doesn't produce physical dependence, and it's widely available without a prescription.
 Supplement quality can vary between manufacturers, so choosing products with third-party testing is a smart practice.

 Why Melatonin and GLP-1 Medications Do Not Interact

 These substances target entirely different systems.
 Melatonin modulates the circadian clock through melatonin receptors.
 GLP-1 drugs activate incretin receptors in the pancreas, gut, and brain to control blood sugar and appetite.
-There is no overlap in receptor targets, signaling cascades, or primary metabolic enzymes.
+There's no overlap in receptor targets, signaling cascades, or primary metabolic enzymes.

 The Role of Sleep in GLP-1 Treatment Success